Xiaobin-Rong/deepvqe/README.md

 ## Results
 ### 1. SE performance
 We are sorry to find that DeepVQE outperforms DPCRN only with a very limited margin, while requirng for much more computational resources (see below).
-Besides, DeepVQE is behind TF-GridNet with a relatively large margin.
+Besides, DeepVQE lags behind TF-GridNet by a relatively large margin.
 | Model    | Param.
 (M)| FLOPs (G) |
 |:--------:|:---------:|:---------:|
 |DPCRN     |0.81       |3.73       |